 How to Ride

-Please arrive at the bus stop five (5) minutes early and be prepared to show the driver your pass, ticket or exact change — and ID card, if paying a reduced fare.
+Please arrive at the bus stop five (5) minutes early and have your pass, ride card, ticket or exact change ready.
+If you are paying a reduced fare, you must present your Reduced Fare ID card to the bus operator.

 To depart the bus, push the yellow strip or pull cord (located by the windows) approximately one block before your desired stop.

-Smoking, food, drink, radios, tape players and pets (except guide animals) are prohibited on buses and in the Quincy Street Station.
+Smoking, food, drink, radios, and pets (except guide or service animals) are prohibited on buses and inside Quincy Street Station.

-All bus lines are color coded for better convenience in using the service.
-Topeka Metro has 6 lines, with each line offering 2 routes.
+Routes are numbered for ease of identification.
+When possible, the route number matches the street that the bus travels on (#17 runs on West 17th st.) All bus lines also have a unique color identifier.
+Topeka Metro has 12 lines.
 There are numbered destination signs on the front header of each bus, above the windshield, and on the curb side, near the front door.
-However, please refer to the color for ease in moving about town.

 Locating a Bus Stop

-Passengers on the fixed-route system will be allowed to board or exit a vehicle at any corner along the route.
-Buses will also stop at various bus benches and bus shelters along the route if there are patrons there waiting to board.
+Buses will stop at bus benches, bus shelters, and Bus Stop signs along the route if there are patrons there waiting to board.
 For safety reasons, buses will not stop in construction or road work areas to pick up or drop off passengers.
 The bus can stop to allow passengers to board or exit at an intersection or major business access only if the operator deems it is safe and appropriate to do so.

 Getting On the Bus